pham24ng/CookieManager/README.md

    - Navigate to and select the folder you extracted from the ZIP file
    - Click "Select Folder"

-5. **Start Using Privacy Sentinel**
+5. **Start Using Cookie Manager**
-   - The extension icon (🛡️) should now appear in your Chrome toolbar
+   - The extension icon should now appear in your Chrome toolbar
    - Visit any website to see it in action
    - Click the icon to open the privacy dashboard